Family and Friends

 Counseling Center services are free to registered UMD students.

-The Counseling Center has a professional staff consisting of 16 licensed psychologists, one case manager, and 4 doctoral psychology interns.
-The Counseling Center also trains graduate students who provide counseling under the supervision of senior staff therapists.
+The Counseling Center has a professional staff licensed psychologists, a care manager, triage counselors, and four doctoral psychology interns.

 Students are eligible for up to eight sessions of individual counseling per 12-month period.